Jeremy Guscott: Stuart Lancaster must not bow to PRL double-standards

 They have suggested that bringing in Armitage might change the squad culture, implying it will be different in a negative way.
 Youngs said how much hard work it has taken English-based players to get into the squad and that for someone to come in from abroad would be gutting.
 Is this inferring that a double European Cup winning overseas-based player hasn't had to work?

-There are also signs that a number of rugby directors are against the idea of Armitage being selected by England.
+There are also signs that a number of Premiership directors are against the idea of Armitage being selected by England.
 The backdrop to this is the clubs have started negotiating a new heads of agreement between themselves and the Rugby Football Union, much of which is about how much remuneration they will receive for allowing their players to train and play for England.
 As a result they've made a lot of noise and had plenty of air time plus column inches for their views, all of it aimed at pressurising Lancaster not to pick Armitage.

 This is a case of double-standards.
 There is not a club in the Premiership that has not signed overseas players, and if they are so keen on promoting everything about English rugby why don't they just use home-grown players?

 If Premiership rugby directors were in Lancaster's position they would bring in an overseas-based player into their squads if they believed he would help them to win championships – yet they are happy to deny the England head coach the same leeway.
-For instance, how would have liked their hands tied over whether they could sign Nick Evans, or James Horwill?
+For instance, how would Harlequins have liked their hands tied over whether they could sign Nick Evans, or James Horwill?

 If a home World Cup, which might not happen again for 16 years or more, is not an exceptional circumstance to bring in a player like Armitage, then what is?